maybebyte/anthesis/freebsd-entertainment-center.md

     # sysctl hw.snd.feeder_rate_quality=4

-Remember that regardless of whether you chose bit-perfect mode or not, if tweaks made with `sysctl` are to be permanent, [`sysctl.conf(5)`](https://www.freebsd.org/cgi/man.cgi?sektion=0&manpath=FreeBSD%2013.0-RELEASE&arch=default&format=html&query=sysctl.conf) must be modified accordingly.
+Remember that regardless which mode of operation was selected, if tweaks made with `sysctl` are to be permanent, [`sysctl.conf(5)`](https://www.freebsd.org/cgi/man.cgi?sektion=0&manpath=FreeBSD%2013.0-RELEASE&arch=default&format=html&query=sysctl.conf) must be modified accordingly.